Wendy WheelerWendy Wheeler

 • HerDomain.org - the women-only group built mostly around the Austin area.
 Our focus high-tech, and in particular, use of the Internet for fun & profit.
 Some of the women with progressive politics also formed another, by invitation list, that I'm on as well.

-• The Jung Society of Austin - joined this group at the suggestion of my friend Regan Brown.
-The JSA has presentations on myths and archetypes, which they even extrapolate into modern day, cyberspace, etc. Even though my membership lapsed, I have attended the past two Mythic Journeys events in Atlanta on the anniversary of Joseph Campbell's birthday.
-That place is chock fulla Jungians.
+• The Jung Society of Austin - the JSA has presentations on myths and archetypes, which they even extrapolate into modern day, cyberspace, etc. Even though my JSA membership lapsed, I have attended the two Mythic Journeys events in Atlanta on the anniversary of Joseph Campbell's birthday.
+They were only offered twice (sigh).

-• RussCon - Alas, though it's gone as of Fall 2005, Russ Williams used to host a weekly Wednesday night game fest at his home.
+• RussCon - Alas, though it's gone as of Fall 2005, Russ Williams used to host a weekly Wednesday night game fest at his home (which originally was our home before we split).
 We played card games and German-style board games mostly.
-I started going to do research for the game I co-designed.
-Not sure why I went for so long; when they did a compiled statistical analysis of all people who ever played, I was ranked second to the bottom (of about 150 players).
-Yikes.
+I started going to do research for the strategy card game I co-designed.

 • SFWA - the Science Fiction and Fantasy Writers of America.
 It's a professional association so I had to have three professional short story sales to join.
 (One novel sold would've done it too, but I have written no novels yet!)